Sv443-Network/SvCoreLib/docs.md

 <br>

-The variable `scl` now contains all of SCL's functions, classes, and objects.
+The variable `scl` now contains all of SCL's functions, classes and objects.

 <br><br><br><br><br>